GatorEducator/GatorMiner/resources/sample_md_reflections/cs203_lab02/reflection20.md

 ### Scrum Meeting Three (Tuesday, 23rd March)

-- What did you since last meeting: We finally decided that we will put the error that Adam was having when running GatorMiner, which is the problem with Microsoft C++ as the issue that we will put into ZenHub.
+- What did you since last meeting: We finally decided that we will put the error that someone was having when running GatorMiner, which is the problem with Microsoft C++ as the issue that we will put into ZenHub.

 - What will you do before the next meeting: We still have to try to break down our selected user stories into a collection of tasks.